fefa4ka/linked_ring/README.md

 ## Introduction

-This is a C library for Linked Ring data structures, which provide a mechanism for using _a single allocated buffer for multiple producers_.
+Linked Ring is a C library that provides a data structure called Linked Ring Buffer, designed for scenarios where multiple producers can use a single allocated buffer.
+It offers an efficient and memory-saving alternative to traditional circular buffers by eliminating the need for separate buffers for each producer.

+### Features
+* Efficient utilization of memory by sharing a single buffer among multiple producers.
+* Support for multiple producers and consumers.
+* Thread-safe operations using a user-defined mutex.
+* Flexibility in the size of the buffer and number of owners (producers).
+* Easy integration into existing C projects.

 It's just **in place replacement for ring buffer**, but without taking up all that extra space for multiply buffers used by different producers-consumers.

-Linked ring is a type of fixed-size buffer with operations are performed in First In First Out (FIFO) order.

-The library is thread-safe and provides functions for initializing, adding, and removing elements from the buffer.

-### Use Cases
-The Linked Ring data structure could be used in _case of statically allocating a single buffer for multiple producers_, tasks in an embedded system.

-_It is not_ designed to replace `malloc` or pool allocators, but for situations where there is a data stream with unknown size and multiple agents operating.
-It allows _Linked Ring replacement in place of the ring buffer_ for usage single 256-byte "ring buffer" instead of `N * 256`.

 ### Library Description

 Struct called `struct linked_ring` represent a linked ring buffer.
-This struct contains pointers to the cells that make up the buffer, as well as information about the `size` of the buffer, the current `read` and `write` positions, and the `owners` of the elements in the buffer.
+This struct contains pointers to the cells that make up the buffer, as well as information about the `size` of the buffer, the current `write` positions, and the `owners` of the elements in the buffer.

-A struct called `struct lr_cell` represent an element, which consists of a `data` field and an `owner` field, as well as a pointer to the `next` element in the buffer.
+A struct called `struct lr_cell` represent an element, which consists of a `data` field and a pointer to the `next` element in the buffer.

 The size of each element in the buffer is determined by the type of data stored in the `lr_data_t` and `lr_owner_t` fields.
 If a 64-bit system is used, the element will consume `8 bytes` of memory, or `4 bytes` in case of 32-bit system.

 The library provides a number of functions for initializing and manipulating linked ring buffers, such as:
--   `lr_init()`, which initializes a new linked ring buffer
+-   `lr_init()`, initializes a new linked ring buffer
--   `lr_put()`, which adds an element to the end of the buffer
+-   `lr_put()`, adds an element to the end of the buffer
--   `lr_get()`, which removes an element from the front of the buffer for a specific owner
+-   `lr_get()`, removes an element from the front of the buffer for a specific owner

 It also provides utility functions such as:
--   `lr_count()`, which returns the number of elements in the buffer
+-   `lr_count()`, returns the number of elements in the buffer
--   `lr_exists()`, which checks whether an element with a specific owner is present in the buffer
+-   `lr_exists()`, checks whether an element with a specific owner is present in the buffer
+-   `lr_set_mutex()`, sets the mutex for thread-safe operations.

 #### Diagrams